 In 2009, the survey found a reduction in the percentage of individuals with traditional coverage reporting that they or a family member delayed or avoided getting health care due to the cost.
-This decline was statistically significant for both persons with and without health problems, as well as for persons with less than \$50,000 in household income (Figure 40).
-For the most part, the results were unchanged for individuals in HDHPs, with one exception: There was a decline in the percentage of HDHP enrollees with no health problem reporting an access issue.
-Among individuals with a CDHP, the percentage increased for reporting that they skipped doses to make the medication last longer, and this change was statistically significant for the entire group for the subgroups with health problems, and for households with
+This decline was statistically significant for both persons with and without health problems, as well as for persons with less than \$50,000 in household income (Figure 39).
+A continued decline was not found in 2010.